SAP/sap-commerce-db-sync/docs/performance/PERFORMANCE-GUIDE.md

 `migration.data.workers.reader.maxtasks`

-The size of the batches each reader will query depends on the following property:
+The size of the batches each reader will query depends on the following properties:

 `migration.data.reader.batchsize`
+`migration.data.reader.batchsize.{table}`

 ### Blocking Pipe